projectdelphai/karzetek/README.md

 The feed url should not be enclosed in quotes.

 The process is currently pretty slow and you should recieve the json in about 15 seconds.
+However, it does have caching, so the more karzetek is used the more likely your response will be 4-6 seconds.

 Using Karzetek
 ----------------